SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 `concat_ws` is a function that concatenates two or more columns using a specified separator.

-Its syntax is this `CONCAT_WS (separator, argument1, argument2, ... )`
+It has the following syntax - `CONCAT_WS (separator, argument1, argument2, ... )`

-Additionally we are displaying the concatenated information in a column called **full_name**.
+Additionally, we are displaying the concatenated information in a column called `full_name`.

-This is purely for displaying the information and it will have no effect on the data within the students  table.

-The equivalent of **OR** in Java would be the `||` operator.
+The equivalent of `OR` in Java is the `||` operator.

-Let us have a look over a few operators that are native only to SQL.
+The following operators are native only to SQL.

 ```java
 SELECT concat_ws(' ', `first_name`, `last_name`) AS `full_name`